 You will find yourself standing between the Sydney Opera House and Sydney Harbour Bridge on the other side at Circular Quay.
 Surrounding you will be street performers, musicians setting up for the day, and fast food venues.
 It’s a busy place.

 Take a few minutes to take in the view.
 You made it Downunder!
 If you are a first-time visitor, this first glimpse of Sydney Opera House and all it stands for will stay with you.
-If you are a returning visitor, I assure you you will never tire of this view.
+If you are a returning visitor, you will never tire of this view.

 The Rocks – Sydney’s historical precinct

-After visiting the bridge, a few more steps, and you are in the precinct known as The Rocks, Sydney’s historic harbor quarter.
+After visiting the bridge, a few more steps, and you are in the precinct, The Rocks, Sydney’s historic harbor quarter.
 The city’s oldest pub, Lord Nelson, can tell a few stories.
-The Rocks are full of restaurants, boutiques, and galleries, and it is lovely to walk around in the evenings.
+The Rocks are full of restaurants, boutiques, and galleries, and walking around in the evenings is lovely.

 The most famous of all is the market.
 It opens on Friday, Saturday, and Sunday each week.
 It’s a fantastic place to buy original Australian art and jewelry.